State of Hawaii

 Outrigger Hotel and Embassy Suites revitalization of Lewers Street in

 the heart of Waikiki, and the construction of the new Trump Tower,

-Watermark, and Allure luxury condominiums, continue to enhance
+Watermark, Allure, and Ritz Carlton luxury condominiums, continue to

-resort landmark (Diamond Head), as well as 365 days of warm weather to go with
+landmark (Diamond Head), as well as 365 days of warm weather to go with

 crystal seas, verdant greenery, and spectacular sunsets.
+This has driven

-want to purchase for their retirement.
-Working people and retirees also
+to purchase for their retirement.
+Working people and retirees also like

 Legal Rights /